Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida International Stats and Trends

-- The Panthers have been underdogs by 10.5 points or more six times this year and have covered the spread twice.
+- The Panthers have covered the spread twice this year when underdogs by 10.5 points or more (in six chances).

-- Florida International has hit the over in 60% of its opportunities this season (six times over 10 games with a set point total).
+- Florida International's games this season have eclipsed the over/under six times in 10 opportunities (60%).

-- When Florida International records more than 28.9 points, it is 0-1 against the spread and 1-1 overall.
+- Florida International is 0-1 against the spread and 1-1 overall when the team puts up more than 28.9 points.

-- When Florida International churns out more than 354.5 yards, the team is 1-4 against the spread and 1-5 overall.
+- When Florida International totals more than 354.5 yards, the team is 1-4 against the spread and 1-5 overall.

 - The Panthers have 18 giveaways this season, while the Golden Eagles have 19 takeaways .